-You will be willing to take part in a field trip to gather data for fieldwork paper.
+You will be willing to take part in a field trip to gather data for the fieldwork module.

 Geography is a valued subject by both employers and universities.
 Having a GCSE in Geography shows that you can think for yourself, communicate well and work with data using Mathematics and ICT.